506th Air Expeditionary Group: World War II

-The 506th AEG traces its history back to the 506th Fighter Group, Single Engine, which was established on 5 October 1944 and activated on 21 October 1944, at Lakeland Army Air Field, Florida.
+The 506th traces its history back to the 506th Fighter Group, Single Engine, which was established on 5 October 1944 and activated on 21 October 1944, at Lakeland Army Air Field, Florida.
 The group consisted of three squadrons: 457th, 458th and the 462d Fighter Squadrons.
-From its activation, the planned mission of the 506th was very long range (VLR) escort missions of B-29 Superfortress bombers in the Pacific Theater.
+From its activation, the planned mission of the 506th was very long range escort missions of B-29 Superfortress bombers in the Pacific Theater.